waveform80/tvrip/docs/var_api_key.rst

 used by tvrip to look up episode information for new programs and seasons.
 By default this is blank (represented by a single dash "-") meaning the default key for the service (if any) is used.
-If no default key is available, all entry or program, season, and episode information is manual.
+If no default key is available, all entry of program, season, and episode information is manual.

 If a default key is available, or this is set to a valid value, starting a new program or season (with :doc:`cmd_program` or :doc:`cmd_season`) will query the